Docker Desktop

 You’ll notice that the panel on the left has a tab for ‘Images’ and another for ‘Containers’.
 These will be the focus for the episode, and we will ignore most other features.

-On the top you’ll also find a search icon, which links to Docker Hub, and allows us to search for the images we saw in the previous episode directly from here.
+On the top blue bar you’ll also find a search icon, which allows us to search for container images.

 Once you find the image you were looking for, you can either download it (pull), or directly run it.

-We’ll start by downloading the latest versions of hello-world, docker/getting-started and alpine.
+We’ll start by downloading the latest version.
+Go ahead and click on the Pull button.

 Inspecting images

-The ‘Images’ tab on the left panel will show all the images in your system, so you will be able to see them here.
-Images list, hello-world, getting-started and alpine.
+Lets now go to the Images tab on the left panel.
+This shows a list of all the images in your system, so you will be able to see spuc and the other two images here.

 This all looks rather scary, and it is important that we are careful with the images that we download.
-It is therefore quite useful to be able to analize them like this.
-This image, in particular, is from a verified publisher (Docker Inc. no less!), and has been downloaded over 10M times, so the container is likely not maliicous.
+It is therefore quite useful to be able to analyse them like this.
+The python:3-slim image, in particular, comes from a verified publisher, so it is unlikely to be malicious.

 Running containers

-The images that we just downloaded are immutable files, they are snapshots of an environment, distributed to be used as templates to create ‘containers’.
-The containers are, essentially, images being run.
-They are executions of the image, and because they are running, they are no longer ‘static’.
+The images that we just downloaded are immutable snapshots of an environment, distributed to be used as templates to create containers.
+Containers are executions of the image, and because they are running, they become mutable.

-A prompt will ask you to confirm ‘Run’ or modify some optional settings.
-Run confirmation prompt.
+A prompt will ask you to confirm Run or modify some optional settings.
+For now, lets just confirm with Run.

-You will likely be taken to a ‘Logs’ tab inside the container that you just ran.
-The logs show the output of this particular image, ‘Hello from Docker!’ among other things.
+You will be taken to a Logs tab inside the container that you just ran.
+The logs show the output of this particular image, “Hello from Docker!” among other things.

-Exploring the ‘Inspect’ tab will show us some information, but for now we are more interested in what the ‘Terminal’ and ‘Stats’ tabs have to say.
+Exploring the Inspect tab will show us some information, but for now we are more interested in what the Exec and Stats tabs have to say.
 They both seem to indicate that we need to run or start the container.

-If we go back to the images tab and run the image again (let’s not bother giving it a name this time), we’ll see that the same thing hapens.
-We get the ‘Hello from Docker!’, and the container exits.
-Running hello-world image for a second time.
+If we go back to the images tab and run the image again, we’ll see that the same thing happens.
+We get the “Hello from Docker!”, and the container (with a new random name) exits.

 Interacting with containers